NESCent/hip_hack_howto/manuscript.md

  * Determine a unique HashTag before the meeting that can be used to trace event-specific Twitter interaction
  * collect their Twitter handles, LinkedIn URLs, Facebook things (whatever they are, I'm not on Facebook), github handles
 * Query participants on familiarity with key technologies of interest prior to hackathon (particularly those which form the core of the project or which are introduced in bootcamps).
 Query them afterwards to see how many use these technologies after the event has completed.
 * Keep track of who does what when.
 Which individuals make the pitches?
 Which pitches are chosen to move forward?
+* Feedback forms from all paritcipants after each event, with the same set of questions asked in all of them (or at least that all forms contained the same set of core questions), allowing us to track subjective measures of success of the hackathons direct from participants e.g. by answers to the question "how useful was this event for you for building your professional network, on a scale of 1-5" etc.

 # Conclusions
 Hackathons rule!